Praveen91299/QonnectFour/README.md

 _A game by Praveen Jayakumar._

+The game format is partially inspired by the Quantum Dojo (https://github.com/amirebrahimi/quantumdojo)

 To play the game, download/clone the repository locally and open `QonnectFour.ipynb` notebook on Jupyter notebooks or other compatible platforms.

 (`QonnectFour.py` and `QonnectFour.ipynb` are required to run the game successfully)